jomartin-999/spring-boot-for-vmware-gemfire/documentation/guides/getting-started.md

 cloud.

-The first thing you will need to do is login to your *Pivotal Platform* environment from the command-line using the CF CLI tool (i.e. `cf`):
+The first thing you will need to do is login to your *Tanzu Application Service* environment from the command-line using the CF CLI tool (i.e. `cf`):

 <p class="note"><strong>Note:</strong>
-The following CF CLI commands show what we did in our <em>Pivotal Platform</em> environment.
-You will follow a similar procedure for your <em>Pivotal Platform</em> environment.
+The following CF CLI commands show what we did in our <em>Tanzu Application Service</em> environment.
+You will follow a similar procedure for your <em>Tanzu Application Service</em> environment.
 Sensitive information has be stared (<strong>*</strong>) out.
 </p>

-#### Login to the Pivotal Platform environment
+#### Login to the Tanzu Application Service environment

 ``` highlight